 - served in Vietnam between January 9, 1962 and May 7, 1975, or

-- a veteran who served in the Korean demilitarized zone between September 1, 1967 and August 31, 1971 and was exposed to herbicides.
-Veterans who served in the Korean demilitarized zone between April 1, 1968 and August 31, 1971 are presumed to have been exposed to herbicides.
+- a veteran who served in the Korean demilitarized zone (DMZ) between September 1, 1967 and August 31, 1971 and was exposed to herbicides.
+Veterans who served in the DMZ between April 1, 1968 and August 31, 1971 are presumed to have been exposed to herbicides.

 The child must have been conceived after the date on which the veteran entered Vietnam or the Korean demilitarized zone.

 Children with Other Birth Defects

 VA presumes certain other birth defects are connected to a veteran’s military service, but only if the Veteran is the biological mother of the child with a birth defect.
 VA does not explicitly say that these birth defects are due to Agent Orange exposure, only that they are connected to military service during the Vietnam War.
 Additionally, “the birth defect must have resulted in permanent physical or mental disability” in order to qualify for benefits.